apache/doris/docs/en/administrator-guide/http-actions/compaction-action.md

 * last cumulative failure time: The time when the last cumulative compaction failed.
 After 10 minutes by default, cumulative compaction is attempted on the this tablet again.
 * last base failure time: The time when the last base compaction failed.
 After 10 minutes by default, base compaction is attempted on the this tablet again.
 * rowsets: The current rowsets collection of this tablet.
 [0-48] means a rowset with version 0-48.
 The second number is the number of segments in a rowset.
 The `DELETE` indicates the delete version. `OVERLAPPING` and `NONOVERLAPPING` indicates whether data between segments is overlap.
+* stale version path: The merged version path of the rowset collection currently merged in the tablet.
+It is an array structure and each element represents a merged path.
+Each element contains three attributes: path id indicates the version path id, and last create time indicates the creation time of the most recent rowset on the path.
+By default, all rowsets on this path will be deleted after half an hour at the last create time.

 ### Examples